-- Pregnant Women, Fetuses and Neonates as Subjects in DoD-Supported Research - For purposes of applying 45 CFR 46 Subpart B to DoD-Supported Research, the phrase "biomedical knowledge" shall be replaced with "generalizable knowledge." - The applicability of Subpart B is limited to research involving pregnant women as participants in research that is more than minimal risk and includes interventions or invasive procedures to the woman or the fetus or involving fetuses or neonates as participants. - Fetal research must comply with the US Code Title 42, Chapter 6A, Subchapter III, Part H, 289g.. - Research or experimentation may not be conducted, in the United States or in any other country, on a nonviable living human fetus ex utero or a living human fetus ex utero for whom viability has not been ascertained unless the research or experimentation: - May enhance the well-being or meet the health needs of the fetus or enhance the probability of its survival to viability; or - Will pose no added risk of suffering, injury, or death to the fetus and the purpose of the research or experimentation is the development of important biomedical knowledge which cannot be obtained by other means. - The risk standard must be the same for fetuses which are intended to be aborted and fetuses which are intended to be carried to term. - For human participant research that would not otherwise be approved but presents an opportunity to understand, prevent, or alleviate a serious problem affecting the health or welfare of pregnant women, fetuses, or neonates, DoD organizations must demonstrate to the senior designated official that the IRB has fulfilled its duties in accordance with Subpart B. Before human participant research activities may begin, the Senior Designated Official must receive explicit written approval from the DoD Office for Human Research Protections.
+- Pregnant Women, Fetuses and Neonates as Subjects in DoD-Supported Research - For purposes of applying 45 CFR 46 Subpart B to DoD-Supported Research, the phrase "biomedical knowledge" shall be replaced with "generalizable knowledge." - The applicability of Subpart B is limited to research involving pregnant women as participants in research that is more than minimal risk and includes interventions or invasive procedures to the woman or the fetus or involving fetuses or neonates as participants. - Fetal research must comply with the US Code Title 42, Chapter 6A, Subchapter III, Part H, 289g.

+- Research or experimentation may not be conducted, in the United States or in any other country, on a nonviable living human fetus ex utero or a living human fetus ex utero for whom viability has not been ascertained unless the research or experimentation: - May enhance the well-being or meet the health needs of the fetus or enhance the probability of its survival to viability; or - Will pose no added risk of suffering, injury, or death to the fetus and the purpose of the research or experimentation is the development of important biomedical knowledge which cannot be obtained by other means. - The risk standard must be the same for fetuses which are intended to be aborted and fetuses which are intended to be carried to term. - For human participant research that would not otherwise be approved but presents an opportunity to understand, prevent, or alleviate a serious problem affecting the health or welfare of pregnant women, fetuses, or neonates, DoD organizations must demonstrate to the senior designated official that the IRB has fulfilled its duties in accordance with Subpart B. Before human participant research activities may begin, the Senior Designated Official must receive explicit written approval from the DoD Office for Human Research Protections. - Children as Subjects in DoD-Supported Research - The exemption for research involving survey or interview procedures or observation of public behavior does not apply to research with children, except for research involving observations of public behavior when the investigator(s) do not participate in the activities being observed. - DoD organizations must demonstrate to the senior designated official that the IRB has fulfilled its duties in accordance with DHHS Subpart D, 45 CFR 46.
+407 and 21 CFR 50.54.